RachBreeze/codegarden-2022/README.md

 ##  Available Actions
 * On load shows the icon heart
 * On shake flashes the heart icon
 * A button press shows direction to CodeGarden, based on being in Manchester which is roughly 45 degree angle away.
-Please note in [MakerCode](https://makecode.microbit.org/#) Coordinates are not available
+Please note in [MakeCode Blocks](https://makecode.microbit.org/#) Coordinates are not available
 * B button press display information on CodeGarden

 ## Use as Extension